/r/asklinguistics

 Photograph via snooOG

-It is not for linguistic debates, memes, etc. Please follow the commenting and posting guidelines in the pinned post and sidebar.
+It is not for debates, memes, etc. Please follow the commenting and posting guidelines in the pinned post and sidebar.
 Also see the wiki for our FAQ.

 Rules: